Jo-erl/Desktop-Clock-Widget/README.md

 This opens the Startup folder.

-Create a shortcut to your exe and place it in this folder.
+Create a shortcut to the exe file and place it in this folder.